 ¨ Complete dedication to God is necessary to sever all links with Satan

 The Deification of Man Led to Personal Relationships with Satan: demonic shepherding, husbandry, wifery…

-However, the price for Satan’s ‘comfort’ or whatever he uses to attach demons to people, may be lifelong demonic harassment; even demonic possession.
-Such spirits can become so controlling and ‘jealous’ of real daddies, mothers, spouses, or suitors, that the person cannot find a spouse, save a marriage, heal from trauma and mourning, repent from sin, and so on.
-Thus, pagans such as Buddhists, African and other shamans, and the Old Apostolic Church in particular believe so-called ‘ancestor’ spirits dwell with, and inside them personally and in the ‘minds’ of the living relatives of the dead, which make them personal patriarchs or gods; even complete ‘reincarnations’ of special people that once lived.
+However, the price for Satan’s ‘comfort’ or whatever he uses to attach demons to people, might result in lifelong demonic harassment; even demonic possession.
+Such spirits can become so controlling and ‘jealous’ of real daddies, mothers, spouses, or suitors, that the person cannot find a spouse, heal from trauma and mourning, repent from sin, and so on.
+Thus, pagans such as Buddhists, African and other shamans, and the Old Apostolic Church in particular believe so-called ‘ancestor’ spirits dwell with, and inside them and in the ‘minds’ of the living relatives of the dead, which make them ‘personal’ patriarchs or gods; even complete ‘reincarnations’ of special people that once lived.

 All believers need to understand that Satan also constantly feeds on a lack of knowledge of God’s Word, unrepentant sin, unresolved conflict, fear, sexual and other sin, etcetera.
 If allurement doesn’t work, he sends his demons in dreams and various other ways to present themselves as harassing husbands, wives, fathers, etcetera.
 The demon then pesters openly just like a cruel husband, wife, father or mother would do; even mimicking the way the human abuser moves, clears his or her throat, sighs, speaks, etcetera, to leave the victim scared, sleepless, and hopeless because the victim does not understand what is happening, and has no way to “fight” or escape the invisible threats from the spirit world.

 Sever personal relationships with Satan: Guidelines to deal with demonic harassment and other evil manifestations